-We consider the minimization of a new class of objective functions, namely the partition model, where the set of parameters can be partitioned into two groups, and the function is smooth and strongly convex with respect to only one group.
+We consider the minimization of a new class of objective functions, namely the partition model, where the function is smooth and strongly convex with respect to only a subset of its parameters.
 This class of objectives is more general than the class of smooth and strongly convex functions.
-We prove the convergence of both gradient descent and Nesterov's momentum on this class of objectives under certain assumptions and show that Nesterov's momentum achieves an accelerated convergence rate of $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$ compared with the $1 - \Theta\paren{\sfrac{1}{\kappa}}$ convergence rate of gradient descent.
-Moreover, we considered the training of the additive model and deep ReLU networks as two concrete examples of the partition model and showed the acceleration of Nesterov's momentum when training these two models.
+We prove the convergence of gradient descent and Nesterov's momentum on this class of objectives under certain assumptions and show that Nesterov's momentum achieves an accelerated convergence rate of $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$ compared to the $1 - \Theta\paren{\sfrac{1}{\kappa}}$ convergence rate of gradient descent.
+Moreover, we considered the training of the additive model and deep ReLU networks as two realizations of the partition model.
+We showed the acceleration of Nesterov's momentum on these two realizations.

-Our work bears two limitations.
-First, since we do not make convexity or smoothness assumptions for the subset $\bfu$ of parameters, we have to make a strong assumption of the optimality condition as in Assumption \ref{asump:universal_opt}.
-It is possible that this assumption can be relaxed if one assumes a better structure on $\bfu$.
-Second, in the examples we provided, we only considered simple parameter partition schemes including partition by submodel as in Section \ref{sec:addition_model} and partition by layer as in Section \ref{sec:dnn}.
-Considering the complexity of modern neural networks, it remains a valid open question whether more complicated partition schemes, such as selecting a subset of the weights in each layer, will still satisfy the assumptions in our framework.
-Future works can focus on resolving these two limitations, as well as extending the analysis to different neural network architectures.

-This paper focuses mainly on the theoretical understanding of optimization and machine learning methods.
-Due to the nature of our work, We do not anticipate negative social impacts.
-Further impact on society depends on the application of machine learning models.